russellgordon/ics3u-s1-2024-25/content/source-ics3u/s1/All Classes/Thread 5, Day 1.md

 ## Agenda
 1. Task: [[Culminating]]
 	- Continue using the already available [[Culminating#Recaps and resources|recaps and resources]] to make further progress on your culminating task.
-	- Mr. Gordon will chat briefly with each student, in person, to ensure you know what next steps to take.
+	- Mr. Gordon will chat briefly with each student, in person, to ensure you know what next steps to take to continue with your project.

 ## Things to do before our next class